 I Am Happy: A Touch-and-Feel Book of Feelings by Steve Light is a great book for both babies and toddlers.
 It invites the reader to “touch” and “feel” different emotions by offering a variety of textures to touch.
 For example, the last page says ‘Every day I feel loved’ and has a picture of a baby tucked in bed under a soft blanket.
 The softness of the blanket represents the emotion of love.
-Your little one will love this special hands-on experience every time!
+Your little one will love this special hands-on experience!

 Do you have book recommendations of your own?
 Please share them by writing a comment below!
-Keep coming back for more information about the perks of reading to your child and suitable book suggestions!
+Keep coming back for more information about the perks of reading to your child and more suitable book suggestions!